nixyogi/docs/pages/books/Books___Pragmatic Programmer.md

   Ensure the same bug doesn’t happen twice—write tests for fixes.
 - ### **50.
 Refactor Early, Refactor Often**
   Continuously improve the structure of your code.

-  This is just a **partial list**—I'll now include the full 100 tips in the document!
 - ### **51.
 Test Your Code, or Your Users Will**

   If you don’t test your code, expect users to find the bugs for you.